History of Chicago in Timeline

 In 2003, Robb Report named Chicago the country's "most exceptional dining destination".

-As of 2005, Lollapalooza has been based in Chicago.
+As of 2005, Lollapalooza's home has been Chicago.

-In 2005, O'Hare was the world's busiest airport by aircraft movements and the second-busiest by total passenger traffic.
+In 2005, O'Hare International Airport was the world's busiest airport by aircraft movements and the second-busiest by total passenger traffic.

 2005: White Sox Win World Series

-In 2005, the Chicago White Sox won their third World Series title.
+In 2005, the Chicago White Sox won a World Series title.

 2006: Chicago Sky Founded

-The Chicago Sky, a professional basketball team in the WNBA, was founded before the 2006 WNBA season began.
+The Chicago Sky, a professional basketball team playing in the Women's National Basketball Association (WNBA), was founded before the 2006 WNBA season began.

-A 2007 report by the University of Chicago Cultural Policy Center ranked Chicago third among metropolitan U.S. areas in "size of music industry" and fourth among all U.S. cities in "number of concerts and performances".
+A 2007 report on the Chicago music industry by the University of Chicago Cultural Policy Center ranked Chicago third among metropolitan U.S. areas in "size of music industry" and fourth among all U.S. cities in "number of concerts and performances".

 2008: End of Blue Bag Program